zadorlab/pynta/docsrc/README.rst

 **software_kwargs_gas**: this is a dictionary of keyword arguments that should be different from software_kwargs when running gas phase calculations

 **TS_opt_software_kwargs**: this is a dictionary of keyword arguments that should be different from software_kwargs when running saddle point optimizations

+**irc_mode**: mode to run IRC calculations.

+If irc_mode is "fixed", entire slab layers are fixed.

+If irc_mode is "relaxed", bottom half of slab layers are fixed and top half of slab layers are relaxed.

+If irc_mode is not "fixed" nor "relaxed", IRC is not calculated.

 **lattice_opt_software_kwargs**: this is a dictionary of keyword arguments that should be different from software_kwargs when optimizing the lattice constant